Torbjornsson/TDA572-2019/exported-org-files/ProjectDesign.md

 -   [ ] Object pools
     -   [ ] Your missiles
     -   [ ] Enemy weapons
+-   [ ] Components

 ## Controls<a id="orgheadline2"></a>

 The player controls a cursor to aim the missiles, three buttons are used for sending missiles from each of the silos.

 ## Game loop<a id="orgheadline3"></a>

+Object pool for missiles, missiles have a target location, starting location and a velocity.
+When the missile reaches it's target location it explodes.

 ## Sprites<a id="orgheadline4"></a>